-Judgements made by the Administrative Courts can be challenged by means of an extraordinary appeal of cassation, which are usually admitted or denied in a period of two to twelve months.
+Judgements made by the Administrative Courts can be challenged through an extraordinary appeal of cassation, which is usually admitted or denied in a period of two to twelve months.
 Those admitted are usually resolved in an additional period of six to eighteen months.

 On the other hand, judgements made by the Civil Courts can be appealed before the Provincial Courts, which usually resolve these in a period of one to eight months.
-However, the judgements made by the Provincial Courts can also be challenged by means of a cassation appeal.
+However, the judgements made by the Provincial Courts can also be challenged through a cassation appeal.

 Can interim and final decisions in patent cases be appealed?

-As stated previously, judgements made by the Administrative Courts can only be challenged by means of an extraordinary appeal of cassation.
+As stated previously, judgements made by the Administrative Courts can only be challenged using an extraordinary cassation appeal.

 Which acts constitute direct patent infringement?